2014 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2014 Nickel

-The reverse features Felix Schlag’s classic Monticello design, restored by engraver John Mercanti with enhanced detail in the dome, balconies, doors, and windows.
-The motto “E PLURIBUS UNUM” arcs across the top, while “FIVE CENTS” and “UNITED STATES OF AMERICA” appear at the bottom.
+The reverse features Felix Schlag’s classic Monticello design, restored and re-engraved by John Mercanti with enhanced architectural detail in the dome, balconies, doors, and windows.
+“E PLURIBUS UNUM” arcs across the top, while “FIVE CENTS” and “UNITED STATES OF AMERICA” appear at the bottom.

 Other Features Of The 2014 Nickel